CATIA-Systems/FMPy/README.rst

 FMPy is a Python library to simulate Functional Mockup Units (FMUs) that

-- supports FMI 2.0 Co-Simulation
+- supports FMI versions 1.0 and 2.0, Co-Simulation and Model Exchange
-- runs on Windows and Linux (32 & 64 bit)
+- runs on Windows and Linux
 - validates the modelDescription.xml
 - is pure Python (with ctypes)